ed22699/Obsidian/Books/Dressing the Man - Alan Flusser.md

 ### The Pocket Handkerchief
 - one way to ensure a natural effect is to angle the hank outward toward the shoulder, with its points irregularly arranged
 	- echoes the slant of the jacket's lapel, reinforcing breadth of the wearer's chest and upper body
+### The Tailored ankle
+- rule of thumb is that the trouser bottom should cover about two thirds of the shoe
+- narrow trouser bottoms make larger feet loom even larger
+- wide trouser bottoms make a small foot appear even smaller
+### Proportions and body type
+- short and heavy men
+	- to elongate the figure, the eye needs to be distracted from the waistline and led north to the shoulders and south below the knees.
+Vertical stripes help that
+	- larger men should have clothes hang loose
+	- short men usually have legs proportionally short in relation to their torso.
+		- jacket must create the impression that the leg line is actually longer than it really is.
+Jacket length needs to be kept on the short side, but still cover the seat of his pants
+		- can also optically elevate torso by raising the shoulder line.
+Higher shoulder gives illusion of elevating the torso while elongating the leg line
+		- single breasted, two-button jacket with a medium V that opens down to the waist is more flattering to the short figure than the higher, closed fronts of the three-button coat
+	- heavy men
+		- avoid jackets with stubby or short-rolled lapels, accentuate breadth